Wobbies World: History

+Demise

-Despite memorable television advertisements over the decades, the park slowly deteriorated in the mid to late 1990s and had closed down by the end of the decade.
+Despite memorable television advertisements over the decades, the park slowly deteriorated in the mid to late 1990s and had closed down by 1999.
 Its demise has been linked to the high entrance fee for the time ($36 for a family of four in 1994) and the charging of separate fees to use some of the attractions.
+In 1999, Australand Holdings acquired much of the former Wobbies World amusement park site from owner Robin Laurie and developed the Saxonwood estate, which comprises 32 townhouses and a three-level apartment building with 12 flats.
+Prior to the establishment of Wobbies World in the early 1980s, the 20-acre orchard had belonged to the Tainton family.

 A plant nursery and the Saxon Wood town house estate occupied the Springvale Road site, but the entrance gate (without road), concrete castle, bridges, a train station, the Birthday Room and the miniature golf course from the former amusement park still remained within the nursery.
 In September 2012, the state government announced that a new Forest Hill police station was to be built on the site.
 The plant nursery had now closed.
 The site is now the location of the new Forest Hill Police Station.

-Pissweak World

 The park was almost certainly being satirised by the Melbourne-based TV sketch comedy show The Late Show, in recurring sketches entitled Pissweak World, consisting of fictional low-budget TV commercials for various amusement parks under the Pissweak brand, which had a variety of disappointing rides and unimpressed patrons.
 The style of the satirical advertisements was reminiscent of the Wobbies World TV commercial, which did not have sophisticated production values.